vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

     8. If probability of trading < `minProbabilityOfTrading`, return the value `minProbabilityOfTrading`
 - **Initial fee distribution**:
     - **Liquidity score** is used for initial fee distribution between LPs at trade time.
 It is recalculated frequently:
         - For each LP, each of their orders within the SLA bound is assessed.
-For each price level, the **Probability of Trading** is calculated as above.
+For each price level, the **probability of trading** is calculated as above.
 For each order included, the LP's volume is multiplied by the probability of trading at that price.
-These are then summed up to generate a notional **Liquidity Score.**
+These are then summed up to generate a notional **liquidity score.**
-        - These are then normalised across all LPs. i.e. fractional instantaneous liquidity score = instantaneous liquidity score / total scores across all LPs
+        - These are then normalised across all LPs. i.e. `fractional instantaneous liquidity score = instantaneous liquidity score / total scores across all LPs`
-        - LP liquidity score is then updated to be a weighted sum of the previous liquidity score and the new instantaneous one:
+        - An LP's iquidity score is then updated to be a weighted sum of the previous liquidity score and the new instantaneous one:
-            - liquidity score <- ((n-1)/n) x liquidity score + (1/n) x fractional instantaneous liquidity score
+            - `liquidity score <- ((n-1)/n) x liquidity score + (1/n) x fractional instantaneous liquidity score`
-- For fee distribution, each LP receives a portion equal to (LP Equity-like Share * LP Liquidity Score), normalised across all LPs.
+- For fee distribution, each LP receives a portion equal to `LP Equity-like Share * LP Liquidity Score`, normalised across all LPs.
 - Under 100% time-on-book
-    - If an LP meets the SLA criteria but is under 100% time on book they may have some portion of their fees redistributed.
-This is calculated with the equation below, where **t** is their fraction of time on the book, **s** is the minimum SLA fraction and **c** is the competition fraction discussed above. **p** then gives the fraction of fees redistributed.
+    - If an LP meets the SLA criteria but is under 100% time on book, they may have some portion of their fees redistributed.
+This is calculated with the equation below, where 't' is their fraction of time on the book, 's' is the minimum SLA fraction and 'c' is the competition fraction discussed above. 'p' then gives the fraction of fees redistributed.

         ![Penalty calculation for missing time on book](/img/101/liquidity-provision/time-penalty.png)

-- Fee Redistribution
+- Fee redistribution
-    - Any fees not immediately paid out to LPs as a result of under 100% time on book are redistributed according to a few steps.
-First each LP receives a weight according to their proportion of fees that epoch
+    - Any fees not immediately paid out to LPs as a result of under 100% time on book are redistributed in a few steps.
+First each LP receives a weight according to their proportion of fees that epoch.

         ![Initial weighting for bonus distribution](/img/101/liquidity-provision/bonus-reweighting.png)

-    - Then that score is updated by multiplying by their SLA penalty as calculated above
+    - Then that score is updated by multiplying by their SLA penalty as calculated above.

         ![Adding SLA penalty](/img/101/liquidity-provision/bonus-sla-weighting.png)

-    - Then these are finally re-weighted across all LPs
+    - Then these are finally re-weighted across all LPs.

         ![Ensure bonuses sum to 1](/img/101/liquidity-provision/bonus-final-weighting.png)